Updated: May 14, 2026 — By North York Guide Team

 CF Fairview Mall 4.5 stars • 540+ Google reviews

-Som Tum Jinda earned its second consecutive Michelin Bib Gourmand in 2026, cementing its status as North York's top Thai restaurant.
+Som Tum Jinda's Toronto location holds back-to-back Michelin Bib Gourmand recognition (2024 and 2025), cementing its status as North York's top Thai restaurant.
 The "Michelin-worthy Thai hiding in a mall" narrative continues to drive social media engagement.
+The 2026 Toronto guide is expected to be announced in September 2026.

 TikTok Viral